 Tatsuki thought for a moment before speaking.

 “But Mr. Kafuku, can any of us ever perfectly understand another person?
 However much we may love them?”

 Love, loneliness, regret…These are the emotions the men in these stories grapple with.
 Almost all of them have lost a woman, either to another man or to death.
 How do they cope?

 In “Drive My Car”, Kafuku, a widowed actor confides in his female driver, Misaki, about his dead wife’s infidelity and how he got to know her lover Tatsuki.
-It takes Misaki, almost a stranger, to give him the insight into his wife’s behaviour that helped explain her to him, long after she had gone.
+It takes Misaki, almost a stranger, to give him the insight into his wife’s behaviour that helps explain her to him, long after she has gone.

 In “Yesterday” (yes, Haruki Murakami is a Beatles fan), Kitaru tries to set up his friend Tanimura with his childhood sweetheart Erika.
 Kitaru is convinced that Erika will find someone else and he would rather it was someone he knew and liked.
 In “Independent Organ”, Dr. Tokai, a cosmetic surgeon who has a string of girlfriends, falls in love with a married woman and wastes away because she leaves him.

 In one of the most intriguing of the collection, “Samsa in love” Haruki Murakami takes Kafka’s story “Metamorphosis”, where Gregor Samsa wakes up one morning to find that he has become a huge insect, and turns it on its head.
 In Murakami’s version, an insect wakes up in a bed one day to find he is a human, Gregor Samsa.
 Murakami describes how the insect sees his new body.